DivyanshuRajput777/monotranslam/README.md

 # monotranslam
-HIi this is Divyanshu Rajput, the author of monotranslam. this project  is on working now so please keep updating and connecting with us.
+Hi this is Divyanshu Rajput, the author of monotranslam.<br>
+this project  is on working now so please keep updating and connecting with us.<br>
+all modification of the repo is subjected to only and only to the auther